Para0x/Fahdon---A-Skyrim-Together-Experience/Readme.md

 - Fahdon uses [Alternate Start - Live Another Life](https://www.nexusmods.com/skyrimspecialedition/mods/272).
 1. Create your character and let MCM Recorder Load everything.
+2. Feel free to explore the Starting Prison.
+There are a number of supplies to get you started.
-2. Choose an Alternate Start.
+3. Choose an Alternate Start.
-3. Go into the [Set of Skills](https://www.nexusmods.com/skyrimspecialedition/mods/55535) MCM and select your starting class.
+4. Go into the [Set of Skills](https://www.nexusmods.com/skyrimspecialedition/mods/55535) MCM and select your starting class.
+5. Go into your inventory and use the "Choose Your Destiny" scroll to complete your starting skill choices.
-4. Press F2 to open the Reborn UI and connect to your server!
+6. Press F2 to open the Reborn UI and connect to your server!
-5. Have fun!
+7. Have fun!

 ## Adding mods to Fahdon